sedinson/angular-mapbox/README.md

 ## To Do
-# [checkbox:unchecked] Finish Examples
+- Finish Examples
-# [checkbox:unchecked] Finish documentation for geojson
+- Finish documentation for geojson
-# [checkbox:unchecked] Finish documentation for popup
+- Finish documentation for popup
-# [checkbox:unchecked] Develop more stuff for mapboxgl library
+- Develop more stuff for mapboxgl library